andrewtdinh/ReactFirebaseAuth/reactFireAuth/README.md

-# React Firebase Authentication - NOT COMPLETE
+# React Firebase Authentication
-(Need to troubleshoot by the Home component is present in Login and SignUp pages) Go to https://www.youtube.com/watch?v=unr4s3jd9qA&list=PLgXCQ5s5YYA51Kf67sI3rvJ-rAkOj6JgW&index=2 for details.
+Go to https://www.youtube.com/watch?v=unr4s3jd9qA&list=PLgXCQ5s5YYA51Kf67sI3rvJ-rAkOj6JgW&index=2 for details.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is not complete because users still cannot access the /signup page (right now it seems to redirect to the /login page).

 ## Available Scripts